thommcgrath/Beacon/docs/core/configsets/index.markdown

 Press the pulldown menu from before, now labeled, **Config Set: The Island Difficulty Boost**{:.ui-keyword} and re-select the Base config set.

-Once finished, enter the [Servers](/configs/deployments/) and select your server for "The Island".
+Once finished, enter the [Servers](/configs/deployments/) editor and select your server for "The Island".
 You'll notice one of the fields will read **Config Sets: Base**{:.ui-keyword} next to a button that reads **Choose...**{:.ui-keyword}

-A new window that appears shows all of the other Config Sets associated with the project.
+A new window that appears will list all of the other Config Sets associated with the project.
 Enable the checkbox next to your new Config Set and press OK.
 You are now officially finished!

-Looking back on the server's tab Config Set field, you'll notice it now says "Base" followed by "The Island Difficulty Boost".
+Looking back on the Server editor's Config Set field, you'll notice the value has been updated to "Base" followed by "The Island Difficulty Boost".
 When deploying the project, The Island map will have everything in the Base config set, except for what is in "The Island Difficulty Boost".

 Since the new config set is not applied to the other servers, they will only receive what is in the "Base" config set.

+##Multiple Config Sets & Ordering

-It is possible to also apply multiple config sets to the same server.
-From the Servers tab, the order that the sets are listed are the order of lowest to highest priority.
+It is also possible to apply multiple config sets to the same server.

+From the [Servers](/configs/deployments/) editor, the order that the config sets are listed indicates the order of lowest to highest priority.

 You can re-arrange the order from the **Choose...**{:.ui-keyword} button as well by dragging the config sets as desired.
+From this window, the values at the top are higher priority.

+Since the Base config set is intended to be the "base line" of the project, it is not possible to move the Base config set from the bottom position.